DIYer22/boxx/README.md

   #### ▶ `show` every image in complex struct
   `show` could find every image in complex struct and imshow they.
-  [![click to restart GIF and see more clearer GIF](./other/gif/show.gif)](./other/gif/show.gif) 💡 **Note:** if args inculde funcation. those funcations will process all numpys befor imshow.
+  [![click to restart GIF and see more clearer GIF](./other/gif/show.gif)](./other/gif/show.gif) 💡 **Note:** if args inculde function. those functions will process all numpys befor imshow.
         <hr></hr>
         <br><br>
         <br><br>